-Roberts has been propagandizing for GM food and crops in India, claiming that millions of people in the third world would die of starvation unless GM crops were introduced, as well as highly questionable assertions about the safety of the technology.
+Roberts has been propagandizing for GM food and crops in India, claiming that millions of people in the third world would die of starvation unless GM crops were introduced.
+He also put forth highly questionable assertions about the safety of the technology.

-Many think it’s unlikely that Roberts alone would be able to mobilize over a hundred Nobel laureates to launch a campaign that gives patently false information about a GM crop that may never see the light of day in real farmers’ fields.
+Many think it is unlikely that Roberts alone would be able to mobilize over a hundred Nobel laureates to launch a campaign that gives patently false information about a GM crop that may never see the light of day in real farmers’ fields.

 Representatives of NGO sector were banned from the press conference where the letter was published, by Jay Byrne, whose long relationship with Monsanto is well known.
 Byrne is a former Monsanto PR man who now heads the PR firm to the biotech industry, v-Fluence.